TJBelcher/automating-aws-with-python/README.md

 ### Features

-Webotron currently has the following features included again:
+Webotron currently has the following features included again, as follows:

 - List bucket
 - List contents of a bucket